 Asa Mori has given piano and chamber recitals at the Eurasia Cultural Association and at the “Villa Musica” Foundation of the Land of Rheinland-Pfalz.
 She has played with such artists as Christian Altenburger, Thomas Demenga and Klaus Thunemann.
 She has also been assisted by the “Yehudi Menuhin Live Music Now” organisation.
 At other concerts she has worked with the celebrated Japanese composer Tokuhide Niimi.
 As a highly respected chamber musician, Asa Mori has also played in concert and at their invitation with the solo strings of the NHK Symphony Orchestra.

 Asa Mori has guested at such festivals as the Ogaki Music Festival in Japan, the Amadeo Festival in the Netherlands and Klavier Festival Ruhr in Germany.
 Concerts of hers have been broadcast by German radio stations including SWR and WDR.
-In addition to her concert performances, she has been teaching at the International Franz Liszt Academy in Cologne since 2011, since 2016 at the Folkwang University of the Arts in Essen and since 2017 at the Toho-Gakuen Uniiversitiy of Music in Tokyo.
+In addition to her concert performances, she has been teaching at the Folkwang University of the Arts in Essen since 2016 and since 2017 at the Toho-Gakuen University of Music in Tokyo.